onurtore/NetworkChatApp/README.md

 # NetworkChatApp
-Chat application for Network Course
+Chat application for Network course

-This was not a term project,this was one of the assignment, so the code not gonna be perfect.
+This was one of the assignment, so code is not perfect